baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 # Getting started

-The Image Quizzer is a tool that was designed to run as a module on the  <a href="https://slicer.org" target="_blank">3D Slicer</a> platform.
+The Image Quizzer is a tool that was designed to run as a module on the 3D Slicer platform.
 Following you will find information to get the Image Quizzer installed and running on your computer.

 ## System Requirements